OpenDSA/OpenDSA/RST/source/Design/ADT.rst

 The interface for the ADT is defined in terms of a type and a set of operations on that type.
 The behavior of each operation is determined by its inputs and outputs.
-An ADT does not specify \emph{how} the data type is implemented.
+An ADT does not specify *how* the data type is implemented.
 These implementation details are hidden from the user of the ADT and protected from outside access, a concept referred to as :term:`encapsulation`.